Eunomiac/stone-story/README.md

 Three files that, together, comprise the automation script for my Stone Story gaming.
 I make no claims to how optimal or capable this script is, as I put it together without seeking help from the larger Stone Story community (what can I say, I like to figure things out for myself)!
 I've added comments and some configuration features, which I'll outline below.

 ## Assumptions Before We Begin
 As this is an evolution of my script as I played through Stone Story, it presumes a fairly 'end game' build, with all of the Lost Treasures and a large collection of enchanted weapons and shields.
-Some of this can be configured and toggled off, but you may need to poke around in the script and make some custom changes to perfectly fit your game (and inventory!)

-In particular, the script assumes you have the following items in your inventory.
-If you are missing any (or just want to change what to use/craft), you'll have to skim the script to make the necessary changes (or just accept the occasional "no \<X\> to equip" error message).
+I have included checks to avoid throwing errors should you be lacking an item that the script expects, but know that the script operates best when you have the following in your inventory:

 - Bardiche ('big damage' and for cooldown ability)
 - Heavy Hammer (used vs. armor)